-1. The general education requirements

-2. The requirements of a major program

-- 3. The minimum number of electives - 4.
-The language competency requirement

-5. Course credit for a minimum of forty-two quarter courses: This number may be reached in part by examination or advanced standing (transfer credit) where appropriate.

-6. An overall GPA of 1.75 and a GPA of 2.0 in the major

-7. A residency requirement: A student must be in residence at the University of Chicago campus for at least six quarters, full or part time, and must successfully complete a minimum of eighteen courses while in residence.
-NOTE: Certain College-sponsored study abroad programs (chiefly the civilization studies programs) may be used to meet this residency and course requirement.

-8. Three quarter courses in physical education, unless placement credit or exemption is granted

-9. Completion of a degree application prior to the quarter in which the degree is to be received for more than fifteen quarters without the permission of the dean of students in the College.
+- 1. The general education requirements - 2.
+The requirements of a major program - 3.
+The minimum number of electives - 4.
+The language competency requirement - Course credit for a minimum of forty-two quarter courses: This number may be reached in part by examination or advanced standing (transfer credit) where appropriate. - 6.
+An overall GPA of 1.75 and a GPA of 2.0 in the major - 7.
+A residency requirement: A student must be in residence at the University of Chicago campus for at least six quarters, full or part time, and must successfully complete a minimum of eighteen courses while in residence.
+NOTE: Certain College-sponsored study abroad programs (chiefly the civilization studies programs) may be used to meet this residency and course requirement. - 8.
+Three quarter courses in physical education and the swimming requirement, unless placement credit or exemption is granted - Completion of a degree application prior to the quarter in which the degree is to be received - 10.
+Payment of all outstanding bills and return of all equipment and library books for more than fifteen quarters without the permission of the dean of students in the College.

-10. Payment of all outstanding bills and return of all equipment and library books